-It is practically a cheese pie with potatoes and onions, sometimes speck ham is also added and it’s a typical regional recipe from Friuli Venezia Giulia, a region in north-east Italy, whose capital is Trieste.
+It is basically a cheese pie with potato and onion and it’s a typical regional recipe from Friuli Venezia Giulia, a region in north-east Italy, whose main city is Trieste.

-The consistency of Frico is soft, warm and stringy inside.
 There are two versions of Frico: a soft and a crunchy one.
-The first one is made with sliced potatoes, cheese cut into cheese and looks more like a thick frittata, while the second one is very thin and crumbly and is prepared with grated potatoes and grated cheese.
+The first one is made with sliced potatoes and sliced cheese and looks more like a thick frittata, while the second one is very thin and crumbly and is prepared with grated potatoes and grated cheese.

-Main ingredient is cheese, traditionally Montasio, a typical creamy, unpasteurised cow’s milk cheese of the Friuli Venezia Giulia region.
+Main ingredient is cheese, traditionally Montasio, a typical creamy, unpasteurised cow’s milk cheese of the Friuli Venezia Giulia.

 Although Montasio is the typical cheese used for Frico, other cheeses as Asiago cheese or a mix of different ones might be used since this recipe was originally born as a way of recycling cheese rinds.

 Serves 4, Preparation time 10 mins, Cooking time 30-35 mins